Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 • poor sleep

-If puffiness improves during the day, it’s usually fluid-related.
+If puffiness improves during the day, it’s usually more fluid-related.

-If it stays the same all day, it may be related to fat pads or festoons, which respond less to quick fixes.
+If it stays the same all day, feels firm, or sits lower under the eye or on the upper cheek, it may be related to fat pads, malar bags, or festoons.
+Those usually respond less to quick fixes.

-Or it could be hormonal-related puffiness, which may need a different approach.
+Or it could be hormone-related puffiness, which may need a different approach.

 Takeaway